 In response to public outcry, Amy Cooper claims to have been scared, not motivated by race and not to have intended any harm come to Christian Cooper.
 However, both in our moral and legal evaluations of actions, whether or not someone intended the harm or potential harm is not the only standard we have.

-So, even if we take seriously Amy Cooper’s denial of intentionally causing harm, we still have material from moral and legal assessment to evaluate her responsibility.
-She put Christian Cooper at risk, which is morally and legally problematic no matter her mental state.
-And, unlike in my fire example above, seems clearly to have done so with racist motives, which we should be able to capture in our legal framework somehow.
+So, even if we take seriously Amy Cooper’s denial of intentionally causing harm, we still have moral and legal concepts with which to evaluate her responsibility.
+She put Christian Cooper at risk, which is morally and legally problematic no matter what her mental state.
+And, unlike in my fire example above, she has weaponized race in a way we should hope to be able to acknowledge in our legal framework somehow.
 We need a means of capturing the unique abuse of power and the violence Amy Cooper threatened Christian Cooper with on the 25th of May.